maxnz/csinparallel-gen/README.md

 This is a set of files that configure [`pi-gen`](https://github.com/RPi-Distro/pi-gen) to create a custom image for CSinParallel.

 ## General Overview
-The image uses `ansible-pull` to automatically update itself using a [GitHub repository](https://github.com/babatana/csinparallel-image) (see the repo for more details).
-*(After the first update, it will disable auto-updates, though they can be turned on again and will then stay on).*

-This modification to `pi-gen` sets up everything needed to enable updating via `ansible-pull`.
+This modification to `pi-gen` sets up everything for the CSinParallel image.

 ## Requirements
 - Raspberry Pi 3B/3B+/4B running Raspbian Buster